-Bleeding from the rectum or there is blood in your urine may be mistaken for vaginal bleeding.
+Bleeding from the rectum or blood in the urine may be mistaken for vaginal bleeding.
 To know for certain, insert a tampon into the vagina and check for bleeding.

 Keep a record of your symptoms and bring these notes to your doctor.
 Your record should include:

 - How much flow you have (count numbers of pads and tampons used, noting whether they are soaked)